Skip to content

 Choke #1: At the Antenna Feedpoint

-• Prevents the coax shield from becoming part of your radiating system
+• Stops the coax shield from becoming an unintended part of the antenna

 Choke #2: Before the Coax Enters the Building